-Note: I will not be held responsible for any unethical companies who steal and use these logos without going through the proper certification process.
+Note: I will not be held responsible for any unethical companies who steal and use these logos without going through the proper process.

-The American Vegetarian Association offers certifications for vegetarian, vegan and plant-based (which means the same as vegan).
+The American Vegetarian Association offers standards for vegetarian, vegan and plant-based (which means the same as vegan).
 It includes an online application, submission of information, review, and payment.
 Because there’s also a “Recommended” logo which I couldn’t find any info about online, I “recommend” instead applying for one of the ones in the Worldwide section.

 Natural Food Certifiers offers a Vegan Natural Food Certifiers label for manufacturing, trading or distribution companies, vegan processors, or farm products.
 The site also lists “animals that originate from your farm facility” and I don’t know what that means, so if I was a food producer, I’d again defer to one of the certs below instead.